 \subsection{Training Data Optimization}

 Since data is the direct cause of replicating biased concepts, copyrighted and private content, and artwork styles, optimizing training datasets becomes crucial for mitigating replication in visual diffusion models.
-As shown in Fig. \ref{Fig: mitigate} (a), based on current key interests, we innovatively categorize training data optimization, \ie, strategies that modify the training data itself to reduce replication, into four main areas: \textit{deduplication}, \textit{protection}, \textit{purification}, \ie, the removal of copyrighted or privacy-sensitive samples from training sets, and \textit{corruption}, \ie, intentionally adding noise or distortion to training data so that models learn general patterns rather than memorizing specific samples.
+As shown in Fig. \ref{Fig: mitigate} (a), based on current key interests, we categorize training data optimization, \ie, strategies that modify the training data itself to reduce replication, into four main areas: \textit{deduplication}, \textit{protection}, \textit{purification}, \ie, the removal of copyrighted or privacy-sensitive samples from training sets, and \textit{corruption}, \ie, intentionally adding noise or distortion to training data so that models learn general patterns rather than memorizing specific samples.

 \textbf{Deduplication.} Deduplication involves identifying and removing duplicate or near-duplicate data entries within training datasets.
 This process is essential to ensure a diverse training dataset and prevent models from overfitting to repetitive patterns.
 Techniques such as hashing, semantic analysis, and clustering are typically used to detect duplicates based on exact matches or semantic similarities.
 For visual diffusion models, deduplication can be particularly challenging due to the scale and complexity of training data.
 Approaches like \cite{webster2023duplication,abbas2023semdedup,liao2022dataset} leverage embeddings from pre-trained models like CLIP \cite{radford2021learning} to perform semantic deduplication, which not only identifies exact duplicates but also uncovers semantically similar image entries, thereby refining the dataset more effectively.
 Furthermore, \cite{chen2024towards,somepalli2023understanding} focus on the deduplication of captions, highlighting how unique texts can influence the diversity of generated images.
 Beyond these, the paper \cite{li2024mitigate} proposes a novel dual fusion enhancement method to simultaneously deal with image and captions.
 Initially, it introduces a generality score to measure caption generality and employs a large language model to generalize training captions.
 The method then leverages these generalized captions along with a new dataset to enhance image and text diversity and randomness, effectively reducing potential duplication in the fine-tuning dataset.